-Robotic Process Automation (RPA) is user friendly software that automates processes by accessing user interfaces without touching underlying programmes.
+Robotic Process Automation (RPA) is user-friendly software that automates processes by accessing user interfaces without touching underlying programmes.
 It provides a way of gaining some of the benefits of systems integration without the same level of investment.

-We have held two meetings with finance professionals of large organisations who see the potential for significant benefits from RPA and are running pilots to assess the feasibility of reducing costs and improving accuracy, quality, timeliness and drill-down.
+We have held three meetings with finance professionals of large organisations who see the potential for significant benefits from RPA and are running pilots to assess the feasibility of reducing costs and improving accuracy, quality, timeliness and drill-down.

 If you are currently working with RPA or considering an RPA project and would like to join the conversation please email Rick.Payne@icaew.com.

-Read ICAEW’s Internal Audit Panel's guidance for internal auditors on providing assurance over robotic process automation (RPA).
+Read ICAEW’s Internal Audit Panel's guidance for internal auditors on providing assurance over Robotic Process Automation (RPA).